practical-ansible/nginx-django/README.md

 #### Project archive

 This role expects you to bundle your django application into archive.
 We recommend to use [setuptools](https://pypi.python.org/pypi/setuptools) as it is widely used, but a simple zip archive should work as well.
 Set `django_archive` to path of your archive.
-Needs to be passed to ansible as extra var.

 #### Project environment